MikhCher/Java_Games/README.md

 - **D** - to move right

 If you are caught by a monster, you will lose 25 coins.
-So if you have less than 25 coins and the monster catch you, the game would be over
+So if you have less than 25 coins, and the monster catch you, the game would be over

 ![](packman.gif)